Info

 * @param wrappedToken Address of the wrapped token that implements IERC4626

-* @param amountUnderlyingRaw Amount of underlying tokens that will be deposited into the buffer
+* @return amountUnderlyingRaw Amount of underlying tokens deposited into the buffer

-* @param amountWrappedRaw Amount of wrapped tokens that will be deposited into the buffer
+* @return amountWrappedRaw Amount of wrapped tokens deposited into the buffer

 */